exonum/exonum-doc/src/advanced/consensus/requests.md

 ### Getting any consensus message from a bigger height

 - Update info about the height of blockchain on the corresponding node.
-- Initiate sending `RequestBlock` for the current height, if such a request was not sent earlier.
+- Initiate sending `RequestBlock` for the current height (height of the latest committed block + 1), if such a request was not sent earlier.

 Everything below is applicable only if the height of the message is the same as validator height.